Soccer-Shakhtar stun Real Madrid again to leave Spaniards on the brink | Sports-Games

 Dentinho came on in the first half to replace striker Junior Moraes, who was injured after being hauled down by Varane in a bid to prevent the forward racing towards goal unchallenged.
 Shakhtar, who beat Madrid 3-2 away in October, are second in Group B on seven points, level with Zinedine Zidane's side but above them due to their superior head-to-head record.

+It looked as though Madrid's fate would be out of their hands heading into next week but Inter Milan handed them a lifeline by beating leaders Borussia Moenchengladbach 3-2.
+Real host Gladbach next week in their final game knowing victory would secure qualification from their group for a 24th consecutive season.

-Real host leaders Borussia Moenchengladbach next week in their final game when Shakhtar visit bottom side Inter Milan.
-Madrid's run of qualifying from the group stage for a record 23 consecutive seasons is in serious danger but Zidane vowed to fight on, dismissing suggestions he could resign as he did in May 2018 after lifting a third straight Champions League crown.
+They would also go through with a draw as long as Inter beat Shakhtar at home.
+The defeat followed Saturday's 2-1 reverse to Alaves in La Liga but Zidane vowed to fight on, dismissing suggestions he could resign as he did in May 2018 after lifting a third straight Champions League crown.

 "I'm optimistic.
 This is a difficult moment but we need to show our character now and stand tall," he said.
 "What happened today is a real shame because we did not deserve it but we have to win our next game.
 We're going to believe in ourselves and we're going to fight, you can be sure about that," he added at the post-match news conference.

-The Spanish champions pulled off a 2-0 win at Inter in their last European game while the Ukrainians were hammered 4-0 away to Gladbach, though Zidane's side were brought back to earth with Saturday's shock 2-1 home loss to Alaves in La Liga.
+The Spanish champions pulled off a 2-0 win at Inter in their last European game while the Ukrainians were hammered 4-0 away to Gladbach, though Zidane's side were brought back to earth with Saturday's shock home loss to Alaves.
 Real were missing record signing Eden Hazard after another injury to the Belgian and were still without captain Sergio Ramos, though they were boosted by the return of Karim Benzema.

 They looked the better side before the interval and nearly scored an early goal when Marco Asensio hit the post from a tight angle, but the second half belonged to Shakhtar who savoured another upset win over the kings of European football.
 Shakhtar's Solomon said: "It's been a great match and great result for us.
 Six points in two games against Real is a dream come true.
 Now we have a good chance to qualify for the knockout stage but we have a very tough game with Inter ahead of us."